 For example, a failure to advise properly in relation to the risk of HMRC attacking the scheme and serving Advance Payment Notices.

-An Interest rate swap agreement is a complex financial product which was designed to protect the customer against rising interest rates.
+An interest rate swap agreement is a complex financial product which was designed to protect the customer against rising interest rates.

 For example, life insurance unsuitable to the client’s needs or the financial adviser failed to explain to the consumer how the policy works and that reviews would take place and what the consequences might be (increased contributions or reduced sum assured).

-For example, the product did not suit the investor’s attitude to risk as it was high risk for a retired person wanting low/medium risk.
+For example, the product did not suit the investor’s attitude to risk as it was a high risk for a retired person wanting low/medium risk.